pcheek/clearbit/readme.md

 # About Clearbit for Cisco Spark

-Tutorator is a project for the [Cisco Spark Industry Challenge](https://ciscospark.devpost.com/)
+The Clearbit Cisco Spark Bot is a project for the [Cisco Spark Industry Challenge](https://ciscospark.devpost.com/)